 Article VII-Voting Rights

-Section 43 Voting at council or general meetings shall normally be by a show of hands or, if requested by the chairman, by a standing vote.
+Voting at council or general meetings shall normally be by a show of hands or, if requested by the chairman or majority of council vote by ballet.
 A roll call vote shall be taken, if requested by five (5) members provided such request received approval of two-thirds (2/3) of the members assembled.

 Article X-Fiscal Year